twallema/pySODM/tutorials/influenza_1718/readme.md

 ### Raw

++ `social_contacts_holiday_week.xlsx`: Copy of the social contact data used in the Influenza model.
+Extracted using SOCRATES (http://www.socialcontactdata.org/socrates/).
+Contacts Mon-Fri (holidays).
+Includes physical contacts longer than 15 minutes.
+An integration of the contacts with the contact duration is performed in the spreadsheet.

++ `social_contacts_noholiday_week.xlsx`: Copy of the social contact data used in the Influenza model.
+Extracted using SOCRATES (http://www.socialcontactdata.org/socrates/).
+Contacts Mon-Fri (excl. holidays).
+Includes physical contacts longer than 15 minutes.
+An integration of the contacts with the contact duration is performed in the spreadsheet.

++ `social_contacts_weekend.xlsx`: Copy of the social contact data used in the Influenza model.
+Extracted using SOCRATES (http://www.socialcontactdata.org/socrates/).
+Contacts Sat-Sun.
+Includes physical contacts longer than 15 minutes.
+An integration of the contacts with the contact duration is performed in the spreadsheet.

 + `Influenza 2017-2018 End of Season_NL.pdf`: End of Influenza season report of the Belgian Scientific Institute of Public Health (Sciensano).
 Retrieved from [Sciensano](https://www.sciensano.be/sites/default/files/influenza_2017-2018_end_of_season_nl.pdf) (accessed Nov.
 9 2022).

 + `dataset_influenza_1718.csv`: Weekly incidence of Influenza cases in Belgium (per 100K inhabitats) during the 2017-2018 Influenza season.
 Data available for four age groups: [0,5(, [5,15(, [15,65(, [65,120(.
 Extracted from Fig. 2 in `Influenza 2017-2018 End of Season_NL.pdf` using [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/).